Recruiting for Editor-in-Chief, Editorial Board Members and Peer Reviewers

 About the role

-Toxicological and Environmental Chemistry is currently recruiting for an Editor-in-Chief.
-This role is a great opportunity for an academic with a strong research background in environmental toxicology and environmental chemistry, who also has the commitment, drive and ability to help develop the journal.
+Mathematical Population Studies is currently recruiting for an Editor-in-Chief.
+The role is a great opportunity for an academic with a strong research background in the mathematical and statistical study of populations, and who also has the commitment, drive, and ability to help develop the journal.
 As part of this role, you will be responsible for the oversight and administration of a rigorous and proper peer review process that delivers an agreed amount of content of suitable scope and quality within an agreed publication timeframe.

 Becoming the editor of a journal is a rewarding and fulfilling experience where you have the opportunity to build your own networks, develop and promote the research in your field, and be recognized as a leading figure within the academic community.

 The journal is also currently recruiting for Editorial Board Members and Peer Reviewers.

 Mathematical Population Studies provides a major outlet for theoretical and empirical work, publishing research articles, short notes, letters, and reviews of software which contribute to the exchange of views between researchers in academia, international organizations, research institutes, and statistical offices throughout the world.
 The journal is strongly interdisciplinary and publishes contributions by mathematicians, demographers, (bio)statisticians, sociologists, economists, biologists, epidemiologists, actuaries, geographers, and others who are interested in the mathematical formulation of population-related questions.